aallam/openai-kotlin/README.md

 ## 📦 Setup

-1. Install OpenAI API Kotlin client by adding the following dependency to your `gradle.build` file:
+1. Install OpenAI API Kotlin client by adding the following dependency to your `build.gradle` file:

 ```groovy
 repositories {